ceoweggo/Corebrain/README.md

 npm install
 ```

-**Warning**: The pre-release version contains experimental features that may have bugs or unexpected behaviors.
+**Warning**: The pre-release version contains experimental features with bugs or unexpected behaviors.
 Not recommended for production environments.

 ## Contributing